soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 | 4      | SumoAnts-v0            |
 | 5      |  SumoHumans-v0           |

-It is noticed that we need to spend a range of computational resources and time (i.e., 24 hours for each task) on training the policies from scratch.
-Therefore, we suggest readers directly use our released model parameters for replication.
+It is noticed that we need to spend massive computational resources and time (i.e., 24 hours for each task) on training the policies from scratch.
+Therefore, we suggest readers directly use our released model checkpoints for replication.
 What's more, if readers prefer to train the adversarial policies from scratch, please refer to the next section `Training Curiosity-Driven and Victim-Aware Adversarial Policies`.

 ## Training Curiosity-Driven and Victim-Aware Adversarial Policies: